nikkNizz/Drawish/README.md

 To replace it with white, reset the preferred color with the appropriate button.
 To perform the similarity replacement, enter the "Fill" function, move the "similarity" bar and then return to the "Pen" function.
 [video](https://drive.google.com/file/d/1NbB-NSNq2GasxtETI4yEmdrg-jJ0YJwJ/view?usp=sharing)

+#### Erase except active color
+Click the "pen" button.
+In the panel that appears above the drawing area select "Erase except active color".
+When the cursor moves over the image all colors except the active color are removed.[video](https://drive.google.com/file/d/1UbOBb30z3I84x8j990MsRoIscKsQ1re_/view?usp=sharing)

 #### Text
 Click the [text] button, and **click a point** in the drawing area.